Skip to main content

 • Newspaper or Magazine articles can also be primary or secondary sources.

-• Usually a collection of secondary and primary sources that are presented as factual information with basic terminology.
+• usually contain a collection of secondary and primary sources that are presented as factual information with basic terminology.

-• Compiles general common knowledge into one source, while providing key terms, phrases, and/or additional key (seminal) sources.
+• Compile general common knowledge into one source, while providing key terms, phrases, and/or additional key (seminal) sources.

-• Tertiary sources are not usually credited to one author.
+• are not usually credited to one author.

 • The information is not analyzed or interpreted.

-• Tertiary sources are generally not acceptable for academic research, but are a great place to learn about your topic and get information.
+• are generally not acceptable for academic research, but are a great place to learn about your topic and get information.

-• Examples of tertiary resources: encyclopedias, text books, Wikipedia, and book reviews.
+• Examples: encyclopedias, text books, Wikipedia, and book reviews.

 • If the newspaper article describes a persons first hand account of an event, the article would be considered primary.